It was a mixture of idealism and naivety.

 But it worked out okay, because I had time enough left after Cambodia, Vietnam and Laos to see the rest of Thailand.

 There were a few times, as well, when I had to move from a guesthouse in which I could have stayed if I had booked two nights in the first place; and times when the trains were all fully booked and I had to wait until the next day, or settle for a long, uncomfortable journey on a bus.
 But the guesthouses were always clustered together, and there always was a train or a bus I could take without reserving.

 The setbacks were small, and I have rarely felt as free as I did then, in the knowledge that I could, at any time, pack my bags, check out and get on a bus to the next town, the next country.
-I chanced upon amazing places that I had never heard of and would not have picked out of the guidebook if I had spent days going through it with a highlighter pen.
+I chanced upon amazing places that I had never heard of and would not have picked out of the guidebook if I had spent days going through it with a highlighter pen and a packet of Post-it notes.
 It was a lot more fun than working through a detailed itinerary and knowing where I would be every day for the next six months.

 Eventually, though, I ran out of time and never saw Alice Springs or Uluru, nor drove along the Great Ocean Road.
-Unlike in Southeast Asia, there was no chance to catch up later.
+This time, there was no chance to catch up later.

 I moved on to New Zealand and got stuck in Auckland, puzzling over where to go next.
 I had not even come with any scribbled down ideas, this time.
 When I had eventually mapped out a route, I had no time to spare and could leave nothing to chance and had to book all my buses and hostels upfront.

-And I have never had to sleep on the beach, as my friend did in Byron Bay.
+And I have not yet had to sleep on the beach.

 © Richard Senior 2015